-More Issues: Rather than the board of directors or staff deciding what issues and projects should be undertaken, participants choose.
-Everyone becomes involved in social change because a particular issue has touched their life.
+– More Issues: Rather than the board of directors or staff deciding what issues and projects should be undertaken, working groups assist us in diversifying our work since social and environmental issues have such a large scope.

-Meeting Space and Resources: Working Groups may use the OPIRG office as a place to meet and hold meetings or we can book rooms to have your meetings, host events, meets-and-greets, film screening etc. on Trent Campus or at Sadleir house.
-Green Dishes can be provided for group events.
+– Meeting Space and Resources: Working Groups may use the OPIRG office as a place to meet and hold meetings/events or we can book rooms on Trent Campus or at Sadleir house.

-Connection and partnership: We can connect your group to others across the province or across the country that are doing similar work.
-OPIRG can partner on events.
+– Connection and Partnership: We can connect your group to others across the province and are always happy to partner on projects and events.